This is the second of 2 articles about alcohol and your health. Learn why drinking too much alcohol can be harmful in article 1.

 Lower your intake over time

 To start, Dr. Attia suggests keeping a journal of how much you drink each day for one week.
-When working from memory and guessing at amounts, people tend to underestimate how much they drink.
-It's a good idea to learn the standard drink sizes before you log them.
+But take note: When working from memory and guessing at amounts, people tend to underestimate how much they drink.
+It’s a good idea to learn the standard drink sizes before you log them.

 Consider drinking only on specific days of the week.
-On the days you drink, aim to stop 3 hours before going to bed so your body has time to metabolize the alcohol before sleep.
-Drink plenty of water throughout the day and the next day.
+On the days you drink, aim to stop 3 hours before going to bed so your body has time to absorb the alcohol before sleep.
+Drink plenty of water that day and the next day.

 Try going sober at social events

 Most drinking happens socially.
 Meals, sporting events, holidays, and even children’s parties often include the option to drink.
-Next time you’re at a social event, be curious — ask yourself if you really want or need alcohol.
-You may be responding to social cues that it's time to drink or simply looking for something to hold in your hand.
+Next time you’re at a social event, try going without alcohol.
+You may be responding to social cues that it’s time to drink or just looking for something to hold in your hand.
 Try reaching for something else, like a bottle of water or a snack.

 Let your friends and family know that you’re thinking about drinking less and exploring how you feel with less alcohol in your life.
 If you think they won’t understand, tell them your doctor told you to cut back for health reasons, Dr. Attia says.
 Having their support will help keep you accountable — and some people may decide to join you.